TheZeury/NaiveOpenXrGame/README.md

 Vulkan version : 1.3.236.0

+NVIDIA PhysX version : 5.1.2.32190885

-**Both OpenXR SDK (including openxr_loader) and Vulkan SDK are not uploaded with this repo.** To properly build this repo, one should download them separately from official sites and do the *including* and *linking* works.
+**Both OpenXR SDK (including openxr_loader) and Vulkan SDK are not uploaded with this repo.** To properly build this repo, one should download them separately from their official sites/repos and do the *including* and *linking* works.

 ## Free libraries (other than OpenXR SDK and Vulkan SDK):